ayushgoel24/OpenCVProjects/README.md

 for instance:

-`docker run --name myopencv_container -v /home/behnam/workspace/OpenCVProjects:/OpenCVProjects -it myopencv-image`
+`docker run --name myopencv_container -v /home/behnam/workspace/OpenCVProjects:/OpenCVProjects -it myopencv_image`

 ### 3. Starting an existing container
 If you have already created a container from the docker image, you can start it with: